Blue Mosque, Istanbul: Construction

+Contemporary portrait of Sultan Ahmed I, who ordered the construction of the Blue Mosque.
+Metropolitan Museum of Art.

 After the Peace of Zsitvatorok, seen as a blow to Ottoman prestige, Sultan Ahmed I decided to build a large mosque in Istanbul in the hope of soliciting God's favour.
 He was the first sultan to build an imperial mosque since Selim II (d.
-1574), as both Murad III and Mehmed III before him had neglected to construct their own.
+1574), as both Murad III and Mehmed III before him had not constructed their own.

-The mosque was built on the southeast side of the old Byzantine Hippodrome, near the Hagia Sophia (the most important mosque of the Ottoman Empire), a site of significant symbolic significance that allows it to dominate the city's skyline.
+The mosque was built on the southeast side of the old Byzantine Hippodrome, near the Hagia Sophia, which had been converted into a mosque, that acted as a source of inspiration for the Ottoman architects, a site of great symbolic significance that allows it to dominate the city's skyline.
 The mosque's location was originally occupied by the Hippodrome's bleachers and its imperial box (where the emperor sat when attending events here).
 During excavations in the early 20th century, some of the ancient seats were discovered in the mosque's courtyard.
 Given the mosque's location, size, and number of minarets, it is probable that Sultan Ahmed intended to create a monument that rivalled or surpassed the Hagia Sophia.

 Prior to construction, this site was occupied by the palaces of several Ottoman viziers, including Sokollu Mehmet Pasha and Güzel Ahmet Pasha, which required a costly expropriation process.
 This, along with the fact that the empire was under economic stress, aroused the protests of the ulema (Islamic legal scholars), who argued that sultans should only fund the construction of an imperial mosque with spoils of conquest.
 Ahmed I had won no major victories and thus had to divert funds from the treasury for this expensive project.
 The ulema went so far as to forbid Muslims from praying at the mosque.